Refinement on spectral Tur\'{a}n's theorem: Refinement of spectral Tur a n theorem

 \begin{theorem}[Brouwer, 1981] Let $n\ge 2r+1$ be an integer and $G$ be an $n$-vertex graph.
 If $G$ is $K_{r+1}$-free and $G$ is not $r$-partite, then

 \end{theorem}

 Theorem \ref{thmBrouwer} was also independently studied in many references, e.g., \cite{AFGS2013,HT1991,KP2005,TU2015}.
 Similar with that of Theorem \ref{thmErd}, the bound of Theorem \ref{thmBrouwer} is sharp and there are many extremal graphs attaining this bound.
+In particular, the graph $Y_r(n)$ in Definition \ref{def-Yrn} is one of the extremal graphs of Brouwer's theorem.

 We would like to illustrate the reason why we are interested in the study of the family of non-$r$-partite graphs.
 On the one hand, the Erd\H{o}s degree majorization algorithm \cite{Erd1970} or \cite[pp. 295--296]{Bollobas78} implies that if $G$ is an $n$-vertex $K_{r+1}$-free graph, then there exists an $r$-partite graph $H$ on the same vertex set $V(G)$ such that $d_G(v) \le d_H(v)$ for every vertex $v$.
 Consequently, we get $e(G)\le e(H)\le e(T_r(n))$.
 Hence it is meaningful to determine the family of graphs attaining the second largest value of the extremal function.
-This problem is also called the stability problem.
+This problem is usually called the stability problem.
 On the other hand, there are various ways to study the extremal graph problems under some reasonable constraints.
 For example, the condition of non-$r$-partite graph is equivalent to saying the chromatic number $\chi (G)\ge r+1$.
-Moreover, we can also consider the extremal problem under the restriction $\alpha (G) \le f(n)$ for a given function $f(n)$, where $\alpha (G)$ is the independence number of $G$.
+Moreover, one can also consider the extremal problem under the restriction $\alpha (G) \le f(n)$ for a given function $f(n)$, where $\alpha (G)$ is the independence number of $G$.
 This is the well-known Ramsey--Tur\'{a}n problem; see \cite{SS2001} for a comprehensive survey.

 The proof of Theorem \ref{thmLNW} stated in Section \ref{sec3} can bring us more effective treatment for the extremal spectral problem when $K_{r+1}$ is a forbidden subgraph.
-In what follows, we shall extend Lin--Ning--Wu's Theorem \ref{thmLNW}.
-Our result is also a spectral version of Brouwer's Theorem \ref{thmBrouwer}.
+As promised in Introduction, we shall prove Theorem \ref{thm214}, which extends Theorem \ref{thmLNW} to non-$r$-partite $K_{r+1}$-free graphs.
+Next, we restate Theorem \ref{thm214} as below for convenience of readers.